aakashkh/data-patterns/_posts/python/2019-04-03-Using-Where-Mask-Filtering.md

 </table>
 </div>

-### Operations over a particular columns
+## Operations over a particular columns

-- Using df.mask - Replace values when the condition is true
+- Using df.mask - Replace values in <b> Column 3 </b> by 0 where values are null.
+  The following code results in a list with previous value in Column 3 and the value obtained after using .mask()

 ```python
 list(zip(dummy_data['Column 3'],dummy_data['Column 3'].mask(dummy_data['Column 3'].isnull(),0)))
 ```
 > [(3.0, 3.0), (nan, 0.0), (9.0, 9.0), (nan, 0.0), (nan, 0.0)]

--  Using df.where - Replace values when the condition is false
+-  Using df.where - Replace values in <b> Column 3 </b> by null where values are not null.
+The following code results in a list with previous value in Column 3 and the value obtained after using .where()

 ```python
 list(zip(dummy_data['Column 3'],dummy_data['Column 3'].where(dummy_data['Column 3'].isnull(),np.nan)))